Inexplicably peaceful night it was and the hush extended till noon.

 'I'll never be aware of the fact', was my reply.

-His advise to move into the corner was also turned down—should a missile dash in I am rather for instant death than any wound.
+His advise to at least move over into the corner was also turned down—should a missile dash in I am rather for instant death than any wounds.

-When on our last leg towards Underground we were silently passing by Three Taps (Sahtik a deal jumpy and snappy after the earlier attacks in the day) I detected the pale flame of AlazansALAZAN —
+When on our last leg towards the Underground we were passing the Three Taps (Sahtik wound-up by the earlier attacks in the day), I detected the pale flame of AlazansALAZAN —

 a missile contrivance for destroying hailstorm clouds which was easily converted into artillery weapon in the initial stages of the Karabakh war 1991-1994. flying on our left.